 The Project’s Monitoring and Evaluation (M&E) system will be aligned with the Results Framework and Theory of Change presented above.
 M&E activities will focus on: (a) continuous data collection for the Results Framework and related indicators; (b) regular results monitoring of all project component activities; (c) a Mid-Term Review; and (d) an end-of-project impact assessment.
 Data collected during project preparation will serve as baseline for some indicators, while for others, baselines will be established early in project implementation and will be compared against follow-up data collected during and at the end of project implementation.

-M&E of various activities will be coordinated among MoFTER and the Entity-level Ministries.
+M&E of various activities will be coordinated among MoFTER and the entity-level line Ministries.
 In the FBiH, the cantons will play a role in providing feedback for monitoring and evaluating the impact of improving irrigation and drainage systems as well as the extension services.
 The M&E specialist under the MoFTER will be responsible for updating the Results Framework.
-S/he will compile all the information obtained from the Entities and present the data in coherent semiannual progress reports that will be provided to the MoFTER, the Entity-level Ministries, and the Bank.
+S/he will compile all the information obtained from the Entities and present the data in coherent semiannual progress reports that will be provided to the MoFTER, the entity-level Ministries, and the Bank.
 This information will be further reviewed and confirmed by regular Bank supervision missions.
 Based on the data obtained, implementation and activities may be adjusted, or re-sequenced to take into account implementation experience.
 The M&E system will also capture grievances and establish linkages with CE activities to inform citizens about project progress and impacts.